Music 249: Listening Live in London, Glasgow, and the Isle of Skye

 Brooke Joyce (Music); Kathryn Reed (Music)

-This is a course devoted to listening actively and thoughtfully to live music, and to broadening the contexts thtat inform our listening experiences.
-It is intended for students from all majors, with discussions centering on music and benefiting from the varied academic and experiential backgrounds of the students.
+This is a course devoted to listening actively and thoughtfully to live music, and occasionally, to making a bit of music ourselves in workshops.
+By discussing and writing about musical experiences of new kinds ad in new settings, we hope to help broaden and deepen your love for music.
+At the same time, we'll explore fascinating, historical, and georgeous places in the UK.
+The course is intended for students from all majors, benefiting from the varied academic and experiential backgrounds of the students.

 The course begins in London, where we spend approximately the first 10 days taking advantage of the range of musical performances available and the rich musical and cultural history of the city.
 Performances include opera, ballet, symphony orchestra, chamber music, and solo recitals.
 We also visit a jazz club, and participate in workshops on the Javanese Gamelan, and at the English Folk Song Society.
 Mornings are devoted to class discussions, with afternoons free for exploration of the city, followed by late afternoon tea and shared observations before the evening performance.